-Gender and Development Cambodia addresses gender-based violence by promoting mutual respect between men and women, enabling policymakers and institutions to address gender inequality, and strengthening support for gender equality at the national and local level.
+Gender and Development for Cambodia addresses gender-based violence by promoting mutual respect between men and women, enabling policymakers and institutions to address gender inequality, and strengthening support for gender equality at the national and local level.
 WomenStrong’s grant enables the organization to connect urban and rural young women, so they can exercise their rights to reduce violence and discrimination.
 They will support young women working in trades such as garment manufacturing and in sex work in Phnom Penh and in the Oral District of Kompong Speu Province, with valuable coaching and mentoring, and training on topics including gender transformational leadership, sexual and reproductive health, and laws and policies.

 USAViolence Against Women and Girls